Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 There is a difference between ``sys.argv[0]`` and ``__file__`` of the main module for the onefile mode, which is caused by using a bootstrap to a temporary location.
-The first one will be the original executable path, whereas the second one will be the temporary or permanent path the bootstrap executable unpacks to.
-Data files will be in the later location, your original environment files will be in the former location.
+The first will be the original executable path, whereas the second will be the temporary or permanent path the bootstrap executable unpacks to.
+Data files will be in the later location; your original environment files will be in the former location.

-Given 2 files, one which you expect to be near your executable, and one which you expect to be inside the onefile binary, access them like this.
+Given two files, one which you expect to be near your executable and one which you expect to be inside the onefile binary, access them like this.

 .. code:: python